 The Academy staff will collate all reviewers' comments and scores into a summary table and rank the applications by overall score and the Yes/No recommendations.
-These are presented to the sift panel for a final decision on which applications should proceed to interview stage.
+These are presented to the sift panel with the representative from Dstl for a final decision on which applications should proceed to the interview stage.